 However, they are not enormous.
-You can think of them more as a medium to large dog.
+You can think of them more like medium to large dogs.
 Actual adult height, weight, and size can vary depending on each puppy’s parents and what generation your Presa Canario Rottweiler puppy is bred from (F1, F1b, F2, etc.)

 The best way to guesstimate how big and tall a Presa Canario Rottweiler puppy will be is to learn about the averages for each parent dog breed.

 The Presa Canario can weigh between 84 and 110 pounds on average and stand 22 to 26 inches tall (paw pad to shoulder) in adulthood.

 Male dogs tend to be slightly heavier and taller than female dogs.